Durham Freemasons Charity

 - Community Facilities: Community halls, equipment for community groups, playschools

-- Special Needs & Disability: Organizations supporting disabled children and adults, including specialized programs like hippotherapy
+- Special Needs & Disability: Organisations supporting disabled children and adults, including specialised programs like hippotherapy

-- Education: Student support, educational equipment, and learning programs
+- Education: Student support, educational equipment, and learning programmes

 - Social Welfare: Support for vulnerable populations including grandparents raising grandchildren, elderly care